alan-turing-institute/REG-handbook/content/docs/technical_practices/azure/azure_make_vm_with_cli.md

    build up 'credits' that let you run it at more than 100% for a time.
 Or something like that.)

-   I've added a 128 GB disk.
+   I've added a 128 GB data-disk.
 The "Standard_LRS" disk is an HDD, not an SSD.

 ```bash
 az vm create \